Ball Park Music

-Ball Park Music are an Australian five-piece indie rock band from Brisbane, who formed in 2008.
-The band consists of Sam Cromack, Jennifer Boyce, Paul Furness, Dean Hanson and Daniel Hanson.
-Their debut studio album Happiness and Surrounding Suburbs was released in 2011 and was nominated for Australian Album of the Year at the J Awards, peaking at number 36 on the ARIA Albums Chart.
-In 2012, the band released Museum, followed by Puddinghead, their third studio album in 2014, which peaked at number two.
-It spawned the certified platinum single "She Only Loves Me When I'm There", becoming the band's first song to chart on the ARIA Singles chart.
+Ball Park Music is an Australian five-piece indie rock band from Brisbane consisting of Sam Cromack, Jennifer Boyce, Paul Furness, Dean Hanson and Daniel Hanson.
+Since forming in 2008, the band has released eight studio albums.
+Their debut, Happiness and Surrounding Suburbs (2011), was nominated for Australian Album of the Year at the J Awards, and its 2012 follow-up, Museum, debuted at number nine on the ARIA charts.
+Their third album, Puddinghead (2014), was supported by the certified-platinum lead single "She Only Loves Me When I'm There".